Polymers of low concern criteria

 Amendments to the ICNA Act have now commenced.
 This enables earlier implementation of aspects of the Australian Government's reforms to NICNAS ahead of the main reforms which will commence on 1 July 2020.

 Polymers that meet our expanded PLC criteria are now exempt from notification and you do not need a permit or certificate to import or manufacture.
-Reporting requirements apply.
+Record keeping requirements apply: you need to keep evidence that your polymer meets PLC criteria.
 If you wish (such as if you wish your polymer to be listed on the Inventory), you can still make an application for a permit or certificate assessment (fees apply).

 A 'polymer of low concern' (PLC) is a polymer that meets the requirements set out on this page.